Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 # OptiX

 The most flexible of them, just write bytes and get a pointer to this data on the GPU side.
-Only requirement is the alignment restriction
+Only requirement is the alignment restriction.
+The SBT data is fetched as a raw ptr to the SBT data component via `optixGetSbtDataPointer()`.

-{% highlight cuda %}
+{% highlight c %}
 void optixTrace(OptixTraversableHandle handle,
     float3 rayOrigin,
     float3 rayDirection,